LENSS/EMSAssist/README.md

 # EMSAssist

 This repository contains the reproducible artifact for EMSAssist.
-We provide 3 ways to replicate the results in the EMSAssist paper: 1) replicate using a prebuilt docker image (recommended and provided); 2) replicate using a baremetal desktop/server machine with a decent NVIDIA GPU; 3) remote access (available upon request).
+We provide 3 ways to replicate the results in the EMSAssist paper: 1) replicate using a prebuilt docker image (recommended and provided); 2) replicate using a baremetal desktop/server machine with a decent NVIDIA GPU; 3) remote access (not available for now, we are moving the system on some public cloud, e.g., AWS).

 ## 1. Basic requirement